ortus-docs/testbox-docs/mockbox/index.md

 MockBox is a companion package to TestBox that will give you advanced mocking/stubbing capabilities; hence a Mocking Framework.
 You can use it from withing TestBox or as a standalone package in any other testing framework or CFML application as a data provider.

 ## Download
-Download from our [downloads page](http://www.ortussolutions.com/products/testbox) or clone via github:
+Download from our [downloads page](http://www.ortussolutions.com/products/testbox) or clone via github.
+Also read our [installation](installing_mockbox.md) section.

 ```javascript
 git clone git@github.com:Ortus-Solutions/TestBox.git